How to Get Published: Author Guidelines for IEEE Computer Society Publications

 In the “Type” field, select the appropriate manuscript type (e.g., “regular paper”).
 If you are submitting to a special issue (SI) or section (SS), select the specific SI or SS in this field.

-- Ensure the accuracy of special characters, mathematical symbols, Greek letters, equations, tables, and images.
+- Carefully proofread your files, paying attention to special characters, mathematical symbols, Greek letters, equations, tables, and images.

 - Order: You may reorder uploaded files by selecting a number in the drop-down list in the “Order” column.
 Click “Update Order” after making adjustments and be sure to keep your main manuscript as the first file in the list.